-4. CO2 emissions embodied in production, consumption and trade11
+4. CO2 emissions embodied in production, consumption and trade13

-The methodology developed and described above is the basis to estimate the set of indicators present in OECD's Carbon dioxide (CO2) emissions embodied in international trade (TECO2) database12.
+The methodology developed and described above is the basis to estimate the set of indicators present in OECD's Carbon dioxide (CO2) emissions embodied in international trade (TECO2) database14.
 Analysis using these indicators can provide insights into the role played by international trade in the allocation of emissions to consumer and producing countries.
 These indicators can reveal whether countries are reducing or increasing their emissions in the production and consumption process, and the degree to which they are outsourcing the production from their most polluting industries to countries who are more lenient with emissions.

-Overall, world CO2 emissions from fuel combustion increased by about 19% between 2005 and 2015, from 27.1 to 32.3 Gigatonnes (Gt) of CO2 i.e., an annual growth rate of 1.8%.
+Overall, world CO_2 emissions from fuel combustions increased by about 19% between 2005 and 2015, from 27.1 to 32.3 Gigatonnes (Gt) i.e., an annual growth rate of 1.8%.
 During the same period, the world population increased by 12.8%, i.e. an annual growth rate of 1.2%.
-As a result, annual world average per capita emissions increased from 4.1 to 4.4 tonnes of CO2, an increase of about 5.6%, mainly due to increases in emissions and consumption in developing countries.
+As a result, annual world average per capita emissions thincreased from 4.1 to 4.4 tonnes of CO_2 , an increase of about 5.6%, mainly due to increases in emissions and consumption in developing countries.

-Figure 4.1 compares aggregate OECD and aggregate non-OECD production-based emissions, where CO2 is allocated to the location in which the goods or services are produced; and, consumption-based emissions i.e. where CO2 is allocated to the locations in which consumption occurs.
-For OECD countries (see Annex D) as a whole, from 2005 to 2015, total production-based CO2 emissions fell by about 9%, from 13.4 to 12.2 Gt, while consumption-based emissions fell by about 11%, from 15.6 to 13.8 Gt.
-Consumption-based emissions per capita fell by about 17%, from 13.0 to 10.8 tonnes of CO2 (Figure 4.2).
-There was also a 26% reduction in net imports of CO2 emissions from fuel combustion by OECD countries from non-OECD economies, from 2.1 to 1.6 Gt.
-Despite this welcome improvement in performance, OECD consumption per capita emissions was, in 2015, around 2.5 times greater than average world per capita emissions and 3.6 times greater than that for non-OECD countries.
+Figure 4-1 compares aggregate OECD and aggregate non-OECD production-based emissions, where CO_2 is allocated to the location in which the goods or services are produced; and, consumption-based emissions i.e. where CO_2 is allocated to the locations in which consumption occurs.
+For OECD countries (see Annex D) as a whole, from 2005 to 2015, total production-based emissions fell from 13.4 to 12.2 Gt and consumption-based emissions from 15.6 to 13.8 Gt.
+Consumption-based emissions per capita fell from 13.0 to 10.8 tonnes of CO_2 (Figure 4-2).
+There was also a reduction in net imports of CO_2 emissions from fuel combustion by OECD countries from non-OECD economies from 2.1 to 1.6 Gt.
+Despite this welcomed performance, consumption per capita emissions of the OECD countries was, in 2015, around 2.5 times greater than average world per capita emissions and 3.6 times greater than that for non-OECD countries.